Modifications

 House ModificationsSo what makes a house accessible?
 Most people envisage a ramp to get in the door – and are not sure what else is involved.
 However, accessibility is about more than just getting into the property, although that is the first focus.
 It is about ensuring that every aspect of the home is designed so everyone can use it – that is from the bathroom, to the kitchen, right down to the ironing board!

-So with the new houses, the Trust concentrated on level-entry via the front door and garage, with the garage height accommodating a van with a wheelchair hoist.
+So with the new houses, the Trust concentrates on level-entry via the front door and garage, with the garage height accommodating a van with a wheelchair hoist.
 From the outside, you would not be able to tell that this house was anything more than a quality home.

 Outside the house